liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-designer.markdown

 ## Saving and Publishing Workflow Definitions [](id=saving-and-publishing-workflow-definitions)

-You're eager to design a workflow definition, but first look below the canvas to see the buttons that let you *Save as Draft*, *Publish*, or *Cancel*.
-Saving the definition as a draft lets you save your work, so it's not lost (due to a timeout, for example).
-It won't be published (and usable in @product@), and it won't be considered a version, until the Publish button is clicked.
-Each time you save the workflow as a draft, the *Draft Version* field is incremented, and each time you publish the workflow, a new *Version* is added.
+First, look below the canvas to see the buttons that let you *Save as Draft*, *Publish*, or *Cancel*.
+Saving the definition as a draft lets you save your work so it's not lost (due to a timeout, for example).
+It won't be published (and usable in @product@), and it won't be considered a version until the Publish button is clicked.
+Each time you save the workflow as a draft, the Draft Version field is incremented, and each time you publish the workflow, a new Version is added.

 ![Figure 2: View a list of the current workflows that can be edited in the Kaleo Designer.](../../../images-dxp/kaleo-designer-definitions.png)

 ## Adding Nodes [](id=adding-nodes)

-Since it's unlikely that you'll  be satisfied with a start node, an end node, and a transition between them, you need to add nodes to the workflow.
-You can add whatever nodes you'd like, but here's how you do it:
+A new workflow is already populated with a start node, an end node, and a transition between them.
+To make the workflow the way you want it, you need to add nodes to the workflow.

-1. *Drag* a node from the *Nodes* palette on the right of the designer, and *drop* it on the canvas.
+1. *Drag* a node from the *Nodes* palette on the right of the designer and *drop* it on the canvas.

-2. You'll see it's not connected to other nodes by a transition, so it will never be used in the workflow.
+2. You'll see it's not connected to other nodes by a transition, so right now it can't be used in the workflow.
 Delete the existing transition and then you can make new transitions to direct the *flow* of your workflow (see more about transitions below if you're not sure what they're for or how to use them in Kaleo Designer).

 Alternatively, start by deleting the default transition, then click the edge of the start node, drag a new transition from the start node to a blank spot on the